NikhilBartwal/NikhilBartwal/README.md

 Currentlly, I'm working as the Lead Data Analyst at ShapeAI as well as Bitcoin Core Developer under the Summer of Bitcoin program.
 I've also been contributing to various open-source repositories, most prominently <a href="https://github.com/tensorflow/datasets">Tensorflow Datasets<a>

-Do checkout my Web/Android app <a href="https://github.com/NikhilBartwal/Species.ai">Species.AI</a> here: [https://share.streamlit.io/nikhilbartwal/species.ai/SpeciesAI_webapp.py](https://share.streamlit.io/nikhilbartwal/species.ai/SpeciesAI_webapp.py).<br><br>
+### Some of My Data Science and ML Projects:

+* #### <a href="https://github.com/NikhilBartwal/Project-Sandbox"> DataDissect </a>, A Data Science and ML web app written in Python.

+  This is a part of my latest project that I call Project Sandbox.
+You can summarize, pre-process and visualize any dataset of csv format in real time on your browser without writing a single line of code!
+Check it out on [Streamlit](https://share.streamlit.io/nikhilbartwal/project-sandbox/main/Sandbox_app.py)

+* #### <a href="https://github.com/NikhilBartwal/Species.ai">Species.AI</a>, a web/android ML app, written in Python and Java.

   It is a Deep Learning application which identifies and provides information about 350+ species of plants animals and birds, simply by taking a picture (kindof Pokedex for real    species).
+You can check it out [here](https://share.streamlit.io/nikhilbartwal/species.ai/SpeciesAI_webapp.py)
   I've also worked on an android version of the same which you can find [here](https://github.com/NikhilBartwal/Species.ai_Android)

 I absolutely love helping people out when they ask me something.
 Drop a <a href="mailto:nikhilbartwal1234@gmail.com">mail</a> if you have any doubts or want to work on something cool together! :p